awslabs/graphstorm/docs/source/tutorials/quick-start.rst

 .. note::

-    All commands below should be run in a GraphStorm Docker container.
-Please refer to the :ref:`GraphStorm Docker environment setup<setup>` to prepare your environment.
+    All commands below are designed to run in a GraphStorm Docker container.
+Please refer to the :ref:`GraphStorm Docker environment setup<setup>` to prepare the Docker container environment.

+    If you :ref:`set up GraphStorm environment with pip Package<setup_pip>`, please replace all 2222 in the argument ``--ssh-port`` with **22**.

 Download  and Partition OGB-arxiv Data
 --------------------------------------